-This section should deal with the interpretation, rather than recapitulation of results.
+This section should deal with the interpretation, rather than a recapitulation of results.
 It is important to discuss the new and significant observations in the light of previous work.
 Discuss also the weaknesses or pitfalls in the study.
 New hypotheses or recommendations can be put forth.

 Avoid unqualified statements and conclusions not completely supported by the data.
 Repetition of information given under Introduction and Results should be avoided.
 Conclusions must be drawn considering the strengths and weaknesses of the study.
 They must be conveyed in the last paragraph under Discussion.
-Make sure conclusions drawn should tally with the objectives stated under Introduction.
+Make sure conclusions drawn should tally with the objectives stated in the Introduction.